richard-delorenzi/nissan-leaf/Readme.md

-# Recognising nissan leaf: Which model is which.
+# Nissan leaf: Which model is which.

 I am not an expert.
 This is the result of my searching.